tobias-zucali/jamstack-static-generated-app/content/pages/home.md

 ---
 title: Welcome!
-intro: You will find all the best here.
 ---
+You will find all the best here.